Solar in Plymouth, MN: 2026 Cost, Savings & Payback

 Does Plymouth have net metering?

-Is solar worth it in Plymouth, MN?
+Is solar worth it in Plymouth, MN in 2026?